towmass/my-reads/README.md

 This web application was built by using HTML, CSS, Javascript (+ React), whereas Udacity provided the starter template to work with including their course lessons for required topics.

-Please note that once the page is refreshed, the current content of shelves will appear again after searching and manipulating with some book - this indicates that the app should be used when the reader experiences some new "state" with the given book or books and want to record it to his personal database.

 ## Table of Contents

 - [How To Install](#how_to_install)